RagedUnicorn/docker-mysql/README.md

 docker stack deploy --compose-file=docker-compose.stack.yml [stackname]
 ```

 For a production deployment a stack should be deployed.
-The secret will then be taken into account and MariaDB will be setup accordingly.
+Secrets will then be taken into account and MySQL will be setup accordingly.

 ## Dockery